LucasJSch/limud-resources/en/index.md

 # Limud Resources

-This repository contains online resources for studying canonical and non-canonical Torah/Judaism texts.
+This repository contains online resources for studying canonical and non-canonical Torah/Judaism texts and ideas.

-Special thank you to S.E.A.S. for a huge list of resources and constant learning.

 Any comments, suggestions, or contributions send an email to `lucas.scheinkerman@gmail.com`.